Current US DEFCON Level (2026): Understanding America's Defense Condition

 Geographic Commands

-- CENTCOM: Middle East (elevated readiness; fragile ceasefire and naval blockade of Iranian ports following Operation Epic Fury)
+• CENTCOM: Middle East (elevated readiness; renewed U.S.-Iran hostilities and reimposed naval blockade of Iranian ports following Operation Epic Fury)

 Functional Commands